-- 3. Remove the burnt-out bulb from the headlight unit by pulling it out. - 4.
-Install a new headlight bulb into the headlight unit by aligning the projection on the bulb with the groove in the headlight unit.
+- 4. Remove the burnt-out bulb by pulling it out. - 5.
+Insert a new headlight bulb into the bulb holder by pushing it in.
 NOTICE: Do not touch the glass part of the headlight bulb to keep it free from oil, otherwise the transparency of the glass, the luminosity of the bulb, and the bulb life will be adversely affected.
 Thoroughly clean off any dirt and fingerprints on the headlight bulb using a cloth moistened with alcohol or thinner.
 [ECB00651]

-1. Do not touch the glass part of the bulb.

-5. Install the headlight bulb holder by aligning the projections with the holes in the headlight unit, pushing it inward, and turning it clockwise until it stops.
+- 1. Do not touch the glass part of the bulb. - 6.
+Install the bulb holder by pushing it in and turning it clockwise.

-- 6. Install the headlight bulb holder cover at the rear of the headlight.
+- 7. Install the bulb holder cover and the cover at the rear of the headlight.
 NOTICE: Make sure the headlight bulb holder cover is securely fitted over the bulb holder and seated properly.
-[ECB00671] - 7.
+[ECB00671] - 8.
 Adjust the headlight beam if necessary.

-EBU25561 Adjusting a headlight beam
+Adjusting a headlight beam